Department of English

 Department of English General Information

 The Department of English offers a variety of course work leading to the Bachelor of Arts degree in English or English Education, as well as an Associate of Arts in Creative Writing, a minor in English and a minor in Creative Writing.
 Through a series of three General Education courses in English, all Trevecca students receive instruction in writing and literature studies during their first two years.
-Tutoring and enrichment programs in basic writing and grammar are available through the Center for Leadership, Calling, and Service.
+Tutoring and enrichment programs in basic writing and grammar are available by contacting the Director of Academic Services in Student Development.
 Introductory language courses in French, German, Spanish, and Russian provide students an opportunity to explore communication processes in other cultures.

 Advanced programs of study in English may be effectively combined with a complimentary second major or minor in such areas as Secondary Education, Business Administration, Music, Psychology, or Religion for students interested in various career options.